 It wasn’t that he didn’t want to join--after all, the Leaflend Guard were the elite warriors of Leaflend…but serving duty in a city, instead of leaving to actually fight, was not his idea of help.
 But hearing about Sasof’s good words for him made him think that maybe he did have a chance to help here.
 It may have been silly, but that was what he thought.

 Sasof stepped forward then, passing between the two men as they broke apart.
 “Come on, Ena,” she said, stepping to the edge of the Green Wall; to the long branch-stair that led down to the forest floor.
 “You have to see this!”
-With that, she stepped onto the ladder-like stair, and nimbly began to climb down the interwoven branches with the speed and skill known only to a Leaflender.
+She stepped onto the ladder-like stair, and nimbly began to climb down the interwoven branches with the speed and skill known only to a Leaflender.

 Ena grinned and followed after her, his heart still soaring after the praise he had been given, while Baerk stood at the edge of the Wall and watched them go.